yohasebe/monadic-chat/docs/basic-apps.md

 ![Math Tutor app icon](../assets/icons/math.png ':size=40')

 This application responds using mathematical notation with [MathJax](https://www.mathjax.org/).
-While it can display mathematical expressions, its mathematical calculation ability is based on OpenAI's GPT model, which is known to occasionally output incorrect results.
-Therefore, caution is advised when accuracy is required.
+It is suitable for math-related questions and answers.

+!> LLMs are known to have difficulty with calculations that require multiple steps or complex logic.
+If the actual calculation needs to be performed, it is recommended to use the Code Interpreter app.

 <details>
 <summary>math_tutor_app.rb</summary>